Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description explicitly states the tool's action (summarize text) and lists configurable options (length, format, focus).
-It distinguishes itself from siblings, which are unrelated tools.
+The description clearly states the tool's function (summarize text), the resource (text), and the configurable options (length, format, optional focus).
+It distinguishes itself from sibling tools like sentiment or translate, as no other tool offers summarization.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.